 Reporting CMA:

-For Receipt of FY 2017-18 through 2021-22 OBAG 2 Fun ds
+For Receipt of FY 2017-18 through 2021-22 OBAG 2 Funds

 Reporting Period: Calendar Year 2016

-Attachment A, MTC Resolution No. 4202 November 18, 2015 Revised 07/27/16-C
+Attachment A, MTC Resolution No. 4202 November 18, 2015 Revised 07/27/16-C 03/27/19-C

-4. Establishing Local Funding Priorities YES NO N/A a. pro con s the CMA developed funding guidelines for evaluating OBAG 2 ojects that support multi-modal transportation priorities based on nections to housing, jobs and commercial activity and that emphasize following factors?
-1. 1.
-Projects located in high impact project areas - favorably consider projects in high impact areas, defined as: a) PDAs taking on significant housing growth (total number of units) in the Sustainable Communities Strategy (SCS), including RHNA allocations, as well as housing production, especially those PDAs that are delivering large numbers of very low, low and moderate income housing units; b) Dense job centers in proximity to transit and housing (both current levels and those included in the SCS) especially those which are supported by reduced parking requirements and Travel Demand Management (TDM) programs; c) Improved transportation choices for all income levels (reduces VMT), proximity to quality transit access, with an emphasis on connectivity (including safety, lighting, etc.).
-2. Projects located in Communities of Concern (COC) as defined by MTC:
+4. E stablishing Local Funding Priorities YES NO N/A a. proje conne ne CMA developed funding guidelines for evaluating OBAG 2 cts that support multi-modal transportation priorities based on ections to housing, jobs and commercial activity and that emphasize llowing factors? rojects located in high impact project areas - favorably consider rojects in high impact areas, defined as: a] PDAs taking on significant housing growth (total number of units) in the Sustainable Communities Strategy (SCS), including RHNA allocations, as well as housing production, especially those PDAs that are delivering large numbers of very low, low and moderate income housing units; b Dense job centers in proximity to transit and housing (both current levels and those included in the SCS) especially those which are supported by reduced parking requirements and Travel Demand Management (TDM) programs; c] Improved transportation choices for all income levels (reduces VMT), proximity to quality transit access, with an emphasis on connectivity (including safety, lighting, etc.). rojects located in Communities of Concern (COC) as defined by TC: a) CMAs may also include additional COCs beyond those defined by

-a) CMAs may also include additional COCs beyond those defined by MTC, such as those defined by the CMAs according to local priorities or Community Based Transportation Plans.
+MTC, such as those defined by the CMAs according to local priorities or Community Based Transportation Plans.

-For • MA: Attachment A, MTo f FY 2017-18 through 2021-22 OBAG 2 Funds criod: Calendar Year 2016 Nove ution No mber 18 ed 07/2 3, 2015 3.
+Reporting CMA: Attachment A, MTC Resolution No. 4202 For Receipt of FY 2017-18 through 2021-22 OBAG 2 Funds November 18, 2015 Reporting Period: Calendar Year 2016 Revised 07/27/16-C 03/27/19-C 3.
 PDAs with affordable housing preservation, creation strategies and community stabilization policies.
-4. Specific scoring methodology for funding allocations to projects in PDAs or TPAs that rewards jurisdictions with the most effective housing anti-displacement policies.
+Specific scoring methodology for funding allocations to projects 4. in PDAs or TPAs that rewards jurisdictions with the most effective housing anti-displacement policies.
 5. Projects that implement the Best Practices identified in the Air District's Planning Healthy Places guidelines, or projects located in jurisdictions that have demonstrated a commitment to adopt, as policies and/or enforceable ordinances, best practices to reduce emissions of and exposure to local air pollution.
 1 6.
 PDAs that overlap or are co-located with: 1) populations exposed to outdoor toxic air contaminants, as identified in the Air District's Community Air Risk Evaluation (CARE) Program and/or 2) freight transport infrastructure. b.
-Has the CMA submitted the documentation for item 4a to MTC as part of ecklist? c.
-Strateg CMA provided a status report on their PDA Investment & Growth y (required two years after the adoption of a PDA Investment and Strategy)? d.
-Has the Strateg with the
+Has the CMA submitted the documentation for item 4a to MTC as part of this Checklist? c.
+Has the CMA provided a status report on their PDA Investment & Growth Strategy (required two years after the adoption of a PDA Investment and Growth Strategy)?
+Note: The interim status report required for 2019 will be satisfied through a collaborative effort between the CMAs and MTC. d.
+Has the CMA committed to developing a new PDA Investment & Growth Strategy by May 1, 2017 (new PDA required every four years), consistent with the update of the RTP/SCS?